The Beat Goes On (Cash Cash album)

 The Beat Goes On is the third studio album by electronic music group Cash Cash.
 The full-length version was only licensed in Japan and the EP version was self-released worldwide on Cash Cash Music.
-It was released on September 7, 2012 and both formats contained the two songs "Michael Jackson (The Beat Goes On)" and "I Like It Loud," which were also soon after released as singles by Dutch independent dance label Spinnin' Records.
+It was released on September 7, 2012, and both formats contained the two songs "Michael Jackson (The Beat Goes On)" and "I Like It Loud," which were also soon after released as singles by Dutch independent dance label Spinnin' Records.

 Background

-Cash Cash released The Beat Goes On as an 11-song LP in Japan but as a 6-song EP in every other country.
+Cash Cash released The Beat Goes On as an 11-song LP in Japan, but as a 6-song EP in every other country.
 "Michael Jackson (The Beat Goes On)" was released as the lead single from the album on July 11, 2012.
-The second single "I Like It Loud" was released on September 7, 2012.
-Lyric videos were released for both singles on Spinnin' Records with the song "Michael Jackson (The Beat Goes On)" paying tribute to American singer Michael Jackson.
+The song pays tribute to American singer Michael Jackson.
+The second single "I Like It Loud" was released on September 7.
+Lyric videos were released for both singles on Spinnin' Records.

+Jean Paul Makhlouf described the album as "a lot heavier electro-wise."
+Despite the album being more dubstep leaning, Makhlouf stated that it "isn't a radical departure, but more of an evolution."
+He further explained stating their goal was to combine dubstep and pop music: "A lot of dubstep groups haven't found a way to make coherent pop songs, and I think we cracked the code with 'Michael Jackson'.
+We're taking the music in a wild direction."

-The album's initial release was supposed to be on June 13, 2012, however due to some new distribution plans, the group re-scheduled the release on September 7, 2012.
+The album's initial release was supposed to be on June 13, 2012, however due to some new distribution plans, the group rescheduled the release on September 7, 2012.